A unique Antarctic project: an iconic new POLE to inspire purposeful change

 Karen Darke MBE

-It will be a reminder that ordinary people can do extraordinary things by expanding horizons of possibility from the personal to the local and potentially global level.
+It is a reminder that ordinary people can do extraordinary things by expanding horizons of possibility from our personal level, then to our local communities and potentially having a global effect.

 We are proud to have the ‘World’s Greatest Living Explorer’, Ranulph Fiennes as The Pole of Possibility patron.
 Living a life of adventure and a quest for the limits of what’s possible, Sir Ranulph is a perfect patron for the Pole of Possibility.
 In his words, “Nothing is impossible for those who dare”.